 Bag evaluations must include both stability and background information, as both are critical factors when collecting samples of gases and vapors in air.
-The VOC stability data (percent recovery) for the 5 films tested is shown in Table 1.
-SamplePro FlexFilm, FlexFoil PLUS, SamplePro PVDF, and Tedlar bags had good VOC stability; the total VOC background for FlexFilm, FlexFoil PLUS, and PVDF was in the mid-ppb range or lower.
+The VOC stability data (percent recovery) for the 4 films tested is shown in Table 1.
+SamplePro FlexFilm, FlexFoil PLUS, and Tedlar bags had good VOC stability; the total VOC background for FlexFilm and FlexFoil PLUS was in the midppb range or lower.
 FluoroFilm FEP had a negligible VOC background, but chemical stability was poor after 2 days of storage.
-Based on the results of this study, SamplePro FlexFilm, FlexFoil PLUS, SamplePro PVDF, and Tedlar would be the best choices for sampling VOCs.
+Based on the results of this study, SamplePro FlexFilm, FlexFoil PLUS, and Tedlar would be the best choices for sampling VOCs.

-Twenty sulfur compounds were tested using 4 bag films.
+Twenty sulfur compounds were tested using 3 bag films.
 Table 2 displays the stability (percent recovery) of the compounds in each film, and Table 3 shows background data for the films.
 SamplePro FlexFilm showed high hydrogen sulfide and carbonyl sulfide backgrounds; this film should not be used to collect the tested compounds at ppb levels.
 FlexFoil PLUS had a low background and displayed the best overall stability for hydrogen sulfide and carbonyl sulfide.
-While the carbonyl sulfide background in SamplePro PVDF film was low enough to be used for ppb-level detection of hydrogen sulfide and carbonyl sulfide, the hydrogen sulfide stability was approximately 73 percent after 1 day of storage.
 FluoroFilm FEP had the lowest background of the films evaluated but the poorest stability for all 20 compounds based on 2 days of storage.
 Proper choice of bag depends on the specific sulfur compound and the desired hold time.
 If a sample can be collected in a bag and analyzed within 24 hours, there may be several options for the user.

 Stability data for ammonia, carbon monoxide, carbon dioxide, methane, nitrogen dioxide, sulfur hexafluoride, sulfur dioxide, and hydrogen are presented in Table 4.
-SamplePro FlexFilm, SamplePro PVDF, FlexFoil PLUS, and Tedlar showed good stability after 2 days of storage for 4 of the tested compounds; FluoroFilm FEP showed less stability after 2 days of storage.
+SamplePro FlexFilm, FlexFoil PLUS, and Tedlar showed good stability after 2 days of storage for 4 of the tested compounds; FluoroFilm FEP showed less stability after 2 days of storage.
 FlexFoil PLUS showed good stability for two days of hydrogen storage.
 SamplePro FlexFilm, FlexFoil PLUS, and Tedlar showed very poor stability for nitrogen dioxide.
 All films showed good stability for sulfur hexafluoride.